Seagate/cortx-motr/doc/SNS_Overview.rst

 - Benchmarking.
 The questions of optimal stripe size, layouts, data placement, etc. cannot be solved without systematic benchmarking and simulation.

 - Multiple-failure handling.
 Usual RAID5 method protects against a single failure.
-C2 SNS and local RAID must be configurable to maintain reliability in the presence of multiple simultaneous failures.
+Motr SNS and local RAID must be configurable to maintain reliability in the presence of multiple simultaneous failures.